javascript-tutorial/id.javascript.info/1-js/03-code-quality/05-testing-mocha/3-pow-test-wrong/solution.md

   });

 *!*
-  // Mocha will run only this block it.only("5 in the power of 2 equals 25", function() {
+  // Mocha hanya akan menjalankan blok ini it.only("5 in the power of 2 equals 25", function() {
     assert.equal(pow(5, 2), 25);
   });